jamesmontemagno/Hanselman.Forms/README.md

 Android Wear
 ===
 To setup Android wear simply install the main Hanselman app on your Android Phone and then the **WearApp** on your Android Wear device.
-HanselWear uses Google Play Services to syncronize Tweets from the main application.
+HanselWear uses Google Play Services to synchronize Tweets from the main application.
 The code for this sync can be found in WearService.cs.

 To find out more how to get started with Android Wear with Xamarin please visit: http://developer.xamarin.com/guides/android/wear/